My Biggest Surprise in Helsinki: Delicious Finnish Cuisine

 A firm favourite is the golden chanterelle, picked at midsummer to accompany new potatoes, with the season continuing all the way into the autumn.
 Finnish shiitake mushrooms is another of my favourites.

-The city has a flourishing culinary scene, and street food can also be found throughout.
+The city has a flourishing culinary scene, and street food can also be found throughout amongst the best restaurants in the city.

 In Finland, market stalls everywhere overflow with recurrent produce and local food.
 Festivals mark the arrival of favourite foods throughout the year.
 And with the onset of summer, Helsinki’s open-air markets also come to life.